Battle of the Batteries

 With NiMHs you are also somewhat limited in the range of capacities that are available.
 The highest capacity NiMH batteries that we provide are our 5000mAh SubC packs.
 Although certainly sufficient for a wide range of RC applications, these would not be suitable for large-scale models or those requiring a great deal of power.
 The same "oompf" simply isn't achievable with NiMH packs.

-NiMH batteries can be extremely long-lasting, with a single battery potentially giving thousands of cycles.
+If treated correctly NiMH batteries can be extremely long-lasting, with a single battery potentially giving thousands of cycles.
 Not only does this result in less waste, but it also means that you can use the same pack for years without having to worry about buying replacements.
 Providing that you look after your packs well, NiMHs will definitely save you money in the long-run!

 Many experienced hobbyists favour LiPo batteries due to their light weights and compact sizes.
 Packs can vary a lot in length and width, making it easy to find a LiPo battery to fit in any model, no matter the size.
 The flat cells are usually assembled in a stacked formation without much added protection.
 While this can leave the pack vulnerable to damage if not handled correctly, it also ensures that weight is minimised, ultimately allowing them to achieve their maximum potential.